openfantasymap/openfantasymap.github.io/content/_index.md

 featured_image: '/images/ofm_header.png'
 description: "Serious tech for fantasy worlds"
 ---
 FantasyMaps is a digital mapping project about fantasy worlds created and developed by [OpenHistoryMap](https://www.openhistorymap.org) that uses technologies created for Digital Humanities.
 Its main objective is the creation of maps of fantasy worlds and tools to manage the data connected to these fantasy worlds.
+In addition to these fantasy worlds we are also creating the tools to integrate with VTTs (like <a href="https://foundryvtt.com/" target="_blank">FoundryVTT</a>) and, in the future, tools like Unity.

 Why would we do that?